Please note: The Museum will be closed all day, Saturday, January 29.

 View Today's Schedule

-An educational institution that serves 1.7 million adults and children each year and receives 2 million visits to its website — the Museum of Science, Boston, is dedicated to providing the best possible experience for our visitors.
+The Museum of Science, Boston (“the Museum,” “we,” or “us”), is dedicated to providing the best possible experience for our visitors.
 To that end, we are committed to protecting the private information of those who interact with us online.
 The Museum of Science website adheres to the following policy for ensuring the privacy of your — and your children's — personally identifiable information (such as full name, address, email address, telephone number, and/or other identifiable information).

 If you do not wish to receive the communications described above, you may choose to "opt out."
 Opting out may prevent your participation in activities for which personal information is needed (such as Museum programming or contests).
 You may choose to restrict our use of your information to maintaining your registration on our website, or may ask us to refrain from disclosing your information to others.
 You may request that we receive information by telephone or postal mail.
 You may make such an opt-out request by sending an email to email@example.com describing your request.
 We may, in our sole discretion, elect to delete your electronic information entirely rather than implementing a request to opt-out of certain data uses while continuing others.